 Now on to the much more fun and exciting opportunities for teachers.
 How do you get these opportunities you ask?
 It is easy.
 Just subscribe to the right newsletters, listservs, and updates.
 For instance, a friend of mine, Jill Woerner, is the Director of Educational Outreach at AFS USA.
 You can sign up for their educator information at: AFSUSA.org/educators/ to learn about and explore International Opportunities for Educators, excellent classroom activities, and a variety of lesson plans.
 You can also peruse the AFS-USA Blogs and find out quickly what opportunities are available for educators.
-Click on the Ghana picture to find out more about the Meet and Greet.

 There are some excellent opportunities for teachers to be recognized for the outstanding teaching they are doing with their students.
 Programs like the Presidential Awards for Excellence in Mathematics and Science Teaching (PAEMST).